 You may remember the wool socks your grandmother used to knit for you with a slight shudder.
-Itchy, scratchy, uncomfortable… They don’t bring back many fond memories, do they?
-Well, fond memories of your loving grandmother, perhaps.
-The socks, however, are definitely something you’d rather forget.
+Itchy, scratchy, uncomfortable… Aside from reminding you of your grandmother’s love, the socks themselves probably don’t bring back many fond memories.

 We’re here to change your mind about wool socks.
 Our 100% merino wool socks are warm, lightweight, comfortable, and absorbent.
 They are also definitely not itchy or scratchy.
 That feature is why we splurge on pure merino for our socks.
 This wool is the absolute best for against-your-skin comfort.
 And isn’t that what you want and deserve?

 Unless you raise sheep, you may have never heard of Merinos.
 Well known in Europe during the Middle Ages, Merino sheep were revered for the fine quality of their wool.
 They produced the wool favored above all others by European royalty.

 Originally protected against export from Spain by the death penalty, Merino sheep gradually made their way across Europe as gifts from one royal to another.
 Louis XVI of France developed the Rambouillet (or French Merino) breed from a generous gift of an entire flock from his cousin, the king of Spain.
 This breed helped further spread Merino genes.
 Eventually Merinos, or sheep bearing their genes, made their way throughout the world.
 Today, more than half of the sheep in the world bear the Merino’s royal DNA.

 Warm, Wonderful, Wooly Socks

 So, just what is it that makes the wool from this breed of sheep so remarkable?
 Why is it the only wool good enough for Fair Island socks?

 First, let’s take a look at what makes wool in general so great for socks: